pantheon-systems/documentation/source/content/guides/mariadb-mysql/08-mariadb-mysqql-faq.md

 anchorid: mariadb-mysql-faq
 ---

-This section provides answers to frequently asked MariaDB (MySQL) questions.
+This section provides answers to frequently asked MariaDB and MySQL questions.

 ### How can I access my MySQL Slow Query logs?